aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-html-xhtml-mhtml-formats/custom-styles-used-for-proper-aspose-words-html-aspose-words-roundtrip/_index.md

 ﻿---
-title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip – Aspose.Words for .NET
+title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
+second_title: Aspose.Words for .NET
 articleTitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
 linktitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
 description: "Work with custom styles for roundtrip when saving to HTML-based format using C#."